savvydealer-adam/tampa-land-prep/replit.md

 ## Overview

-Savvy Dealer is a digital marketing platform for automotive dealerships, offering website management and showcasing services like Facebook Ads, SEO, PPC, and custom dealer websites.
+Savvy Dealer is a digital marketing platform for automotive dealerships, offering website management and showcasing services like Facebook Ads, SEO, PPC, Google Vehicle Ads, and custom dealer websites.
 The platform features an Apple-inspired design with a focus on large product imagery, dramatic typography, and smooth animations.
 Each product is highlighted with vibrant brand colors in immersive sections.
 The project aims to provide a comprehensive solution for dealerships' online presence and marketing needs.

 ## User Preferences